Dark Souls (video game): Multiplayer

 Another aspect of Dark Souls is the "humanity" system.
-There are two forms the player character can be in during the game, human form or hollow form.
-Whenever the player character dies in human form, they are returned to hollow form and can only return to human by consuming the humanity item and issuing the command at the bonfire to restore humanity.
+There are two forms the player character can be in during the game, human form or undead form.
+Whenever the player character dies in human form, they are returned to undead form and can only return to human by consuming the humanity item and issuing the command at the bonfire to restore humanity.
 While in human form, the player character may summon other players and non-player characters (NPCs) to assist them, but they may also be subjected to invasions by other players and NPCs who seek to kill the player to restore their humanity, harvest souls, or achieve some other goal.
-Humanity can be acquired in many ways, and if no humanity is available, players can still progress in hollow form.
-Death results in the loss of all carried souls and humanity, but players revive as hollows at their most recent bonfire with one chance at returning to where they died to recover all lost souls and humanity.
-If the player dies before reaching their "bloodstain", their previously accrued souls and humanity are permanently lost.
+Humanity can be acquired in many ways, and if no humanity is available, players can still progress in undead form.
+Death results in the loss of all carried souls and humanity, but players revive as undead at their most recent bonfire with one chance at returning to where they died to recover all lost souls and humanity.
+If the player dies before reaching their "bloodstain," their previously accrued souls and humanity are permanently lost.
 Carrying humanity grants bonuses and resistances, incentivizing players to hold onto their humanity.

 Communication and interaction between players are deliberately restricted.
 Outside of some character gestures, the only communication players have with one another comes through orange soapstones, which allow players to write preset phrases that others can read in the same area.
 Also, players can enter cooperative or player versus player combat with each other.
 Throughout the game, there are multiple NPCs that the player may encounter on their journey.
 These characters add to the plot of the game but are not essential.
 If the player chooses to engage with them, some of the characters can assist the player by being summoned for certain boss fights when the player character is in human form.

 The multiplayer component for the PC version of Dark Souls was disabled in February 2022, in response to a security threat within the matchmaking system found that same month.
-In October 2022, Namco Bandai announced that the online multiplayer for the "Prepare to Die" version of the game would be permanently removed due to aging hardware and dwindling fanbase but plan to restore the online multiplayer for the Remastered version sometime in the future.
+In October 2022, Namco Bandai confirmed that online multiplayer for the "Prepare to Die" version of the game had been permanently disabled due to aging hardware, but noted that they were working on restoring online multiplayer for the Remastered version.

 Synopsis

 Dark Souls employs minimalist storytelling to convey its plot and lore.
 Historical events in the world and their significance are often implicit or left to player interpretation rather than fully shown or explained.
-Most of the story is given to the player through dialogue from non-player characters, flavor text from items, and world design.
+Most of the story is given to the player through dialogue from non-player characters, flavor text from items, and world design; how players progress through the story can vary heavily depending on their actions.